 White collar crime is not a specific offense.
-The Illinois Revised Statutes does not have a specific “White Collar Crime” offense.
-Rather, “White Collar Crime” refers to a general type of offense that is done for money, (financial gain) and does not involve violence.
-In short, a pen is used rather than a gun.
+The Illinois Revised Statute does not have a specific “White Collar Crime” offense.
+Rather, “White Collar Crime” refers to a general type of offense that someone commits for money (financial gain) and that does not involve violence.
+In short, a person uses a pen rather than a gun.

 How to defend against a charge of white collar crime:

-A white collar crime charge is fought the same way as any criminal charge, this includes obtain all of the police reports, and evidence that the state’s attorney has, including video.
-Reviewing all of the evidence and meeting with my client learning his or her side of the story.
+I fight a white collar crime charge the same way I fight any criminal charge.
+In other words, I obtain all the police reports and evidence that the state’s attorney has, including video.
+I also review all the evidence and meet with my client to learn his or her side of the story.

-Once I have a full understanding of what the prosecutors case is and what my client’s side of the story is, I will then set for a plan to proceed and explain the plan to my client.
+Once I have a full understanding of what the prosecutor’s case is and what my client’s side of the story is, I set forth a plan to proceed and explain the plan to my client.

-In most cases, pretrial motions are filed.
-The benefit of pretrial motions is an opportunity to challenge the prosecutors case while obtaining the state’s witnesses testimony.
-Once pretrial motions are filed the prosecutor may reach out to the defense to make an offer to avoid the defense from conducting the hearing.
+In most cases, I file pretrial motions.
+The benefit of pretrial motions is that they provide an opportunity to challenge the prosecutor’s case while obtaining the state’s witnesses’ testimony.
+Once the defense files pretrial motions, the prosecutor may reach out to the defense to make an offer to avoid the defense conducting the hearing.
 In most cases, the best offer that is available is usually made on the morning that the hearing is scheduled.

-A hearing is different from trial because at a hearing a judge determine whether the merits of a motion, for example, a motion to suppress.
-Whereas, at a trial a judge determines if a person is guilty or innocent.
+A hearing is different from trial because at a hearing, a judge doesn’t decide if you’re guilty or innocent but rather decides a smaller issue such as whether the police had a reason to stop you or whether a police officer administered a breathalyzer test correctly.
+At a trial, however, a judge determines if a person is guilty or innocent.